 Regarding cannabis use, the experience can be quite different between a joint and a 10 mg edible.
 The following captures what each has to offer:

-• Onset Time: Usually, edibles take half an hour to two hours to start working.
+Onset Time: Usually, edibles take half an hour to two hours to start working.
+Ingesting cannabis through edibles takes longer to feel the effects compared to smoking, due to the digestive and metabolic processes involved.
 Patience is absolutely vital!

-• Discretion: Eating a 10 mg edible is as subtle as it could be.
-Not smoke or smell; just a basic snack or gummy.
+Discretion: Eating a 10 mg edible is as subtle as it could be.
+Not smoke or smell; just a basic snack or gumm

-• Onset Time: Usually within minutes, smoking a joint causes almost instantaneous effects.
+Onset Time: Usually within minutes, smoking a joint causes almost instantaneous effects.
+When you smoke cannabis, the rapid onset of effects can be beneficial for those seeking immediate relief or a quick high.

-• Duration: The high from a joint usually lasts one to three hours, thus managing it for short-term events is easier.
+Duration: The high from a joint usually lasts one to three hours, thus managing it for short-term events is easier.
+Additionally, smoking marijuana offers benefits such as rapid onset effects and social interaction experiences, making it a popular choice for many users.

 Pros and Cons: 10 mg Edible vs Joint